-Attendance Days - Face to Face refers to the number of calendar days during which primary service activities are provided to service recipients face-to-face or by videoconference on an individual or group basis.
+Attendance Days - Face-to-Face refers to the number of calendar days during which primary service activities are provided to service recipients face-to-face or by videoconference on an individual or group basis.
+It is intended to represent a meaningful interaction that involves the provision of services and not simply a social interaction.
 Service is provided for longer than five minutes and is documented according to the health service organization policy.
+Attendance Days Face-to-Face must be reported by category of service recipient/type of service recipient as outlined for Visit Face-to-Face pages 51 - 53.